dwram/Curve-Tech-Test/readMe.md

 2. Ensure MongoDB is running via `mongod --dbpath PATH-TO-YOUR-/data-folder`
 3. Run the application using `node main`

-3a.Optional: Add path to xlsx file.
+3a.
+Optional: Add path to xlsx file.
 This will take priority.
 3b.
 Optional: Add environment variable for MONGODB_DATABASE_URI or DATA_FILE_PATH